num-codex/codex-develop/Feasibility-Query.md

 | fixedCriteria | Contains the definition of search parameters that always need to be set during a search | - |
 | termCodeSearchParameter | Contains the search parameter which to use in order to find a criterion by its vocabulary code and system | code |
 | valueSearchParameter | Contains the search parameter which to use in order to apply the allowed value filter of a criterion | value-quantity |

+A JSON schema of the Codex Code Tree can be found here: <https://github.com/num-codex/codex-gecco-to-ui-profiles/blob/main/schema/term-code-mapping-schema.json>

 <details>